 - Only the common area gets a reduced bill.

-In this configuration you install a smaller solar system - about 10kW and connect it into the body corporate meter.
+In this configuration you install a smaller solar system - and connect it into the body corporate meter.

 The solar will only be used by the common areas, surplus will be exported.
 The residents share the savings equally through a reduced body corporate bill.

 Each apartment is connected to solar.
-So if you had a 120 panel system - each unit would get 10 panels connected into their meter, and the body corporate could have 20.
+So if you had a 120 panel system and 10 units - each unit could get 10 panels connected into their meter, and the body corporate could have 20.
 You'd probably do this with microinverters.

 - No change to residents billing